 You must not use this arm to donate blood in the future.

 Rest - allow time for the bruise to heal.
-Protect the bruise by avoiding heavy lifting, e.g. at the gym or carrying heavy shopping, and only light, gentle movement is recommended.
+Protect the bruise by avoiding heavy lifting, for example at the gym or carrying heavy shopping.
+Only light, gentle movement is recommended.
 After 36 hours return to normal activity.

 Ice - do not place directly on the skin but under a cloth.